matanrak/NeuralNetV1/README.md

 # NeuralNetV1
-My first attempt at neural network (and a very simple one at that) It uses a form of collaborative filtering to assume the user's opinion on a combination of cases.
+My first attempt at neural network (and a very simple one at that).

-In it's current form, it is used to determine how much a user will like / dislike a combination of genres (cases).
+In it's current form, I use it to determine how much a user will like / dislike a combination of genres (cases).
 To build a network you need to specifi it's structure.
 In this example the hidden layer has 4 neurons and the output layer has 2.